 - Monitor suspicious and malicious traffic, as well as risky changes to any API.

-- Respond to threats in real-time with stealthy blocking, while also cutting down on false positives and manual intervention.
+- Respond to threats in real-time with stealthy blocking while cutting down on false positives and manual intervention.

 The solution delivers this state of API protection without getting in the way of development or operations efforts, so the whole organization is united in working more securely, even as new APIs continue to roll out.